-Clearwater is committed to paying its least well-compensated positions no less than the highest Living Wage for a Single Adult in the county in which we have a facility.
-Each year Clearwater monitors the MIT Living Wage Calculator (http://livingwage.mit.edu) to arrive at that foundational base pay.
+Clearwater is committed to paying its least well-compensated positions no less than the mean average of the "Living Wage for a Single Adult" in the counties in which we have a facility, as calculated each year by the MIT Living Wage Calculator (http://livingwage.mit.edu) to arrive at that foundational base pay.
 Even though Clearwater engages an outside consultant to help establish pay ranges, the credit union is ultimately responsible for making sure salary ranges are established in a way that reflects the market and job in question.
 Additional sources of salary data may be sought out when needed.
 Salary ranges may be reviewed and evaluated on a more frequent basis if needed.